Building Efficient Mobile Navigation with jQuery

 }

 This top segment defines styles for both sections of the page.
-Our nav menu is only 300px wide, so this leaves a bit of room for the page content to still be seen.
-The open/close menu button is also located directly on the left side and always accessible.
-The important piece here is the z-index property value and using position: fixed; on our navmenu.
+Our nav menu is only 300px wide, leaving some room for the page content to still be visible.
+The open/close menu button is located directly on the left side and is always accessible.
+The important piece here is the z-index property value and using position: fixed; on our nav menu.

 /** @group header **/